Special offer: Get access to everything Melio has to offer, free for your first 30 days. Start now ›

 Handling accounts payable and receivable is often a never-ending headache for every business owner, and they would love their accountants to take it off their hands.
 And yet, many accountants and bookkeepers refrain from offering AP and AR services to their clients.

-If you’re not including AP/AR handling as part of your service offering, you’re missing out on an opportunity to increase revenues, grow your practice, and provide your clients more value.
+But before we dive into what is accounts payable and receivable, if you’re not including AP/AR handling as part of your service offering, you’re missing out on an opportunity to increase revenues, grow your practice, and provide your clients more value.

 Here’s why you should start now: